Hafeezuldeen/EXPERIMENT--04-INTERUPT-GENRATION-USING-SENSOR-AND-VISUALIZING-USING-SERIAL-MONITOR/README.md

 Interrupts are asynchronous (i.e. can happen anytime) events that disrupt the normal flow of your program.
 This allows the microcontroller to focus on a key task and attend to these events (e.g. pressing a button) as they come without needing to wait for them.

-With interrupt, we do not need to continuously check the state of the digital input pin.
-When an interrupt occurs (a change is detected), the processor stops the execution of the main program and a function is called upon known as ISR or the Interrupt Service Routine.
-The processor then temporarily works on a different task (ISR) and then gets back to the main program after the handling routine has ended.

 ![image](https://github.com/vasanthkumarch/EXPERIMENT--04-INTERUPT-GENRATION-USING-SENSOR-AND-VISUALIZING-USING-SERIAL-MONITOR/assets/36288975/cb4ac7aa-30ed-4b97-b3b4-1986db9f1558)
 The STM32 ARM microcontroller interrupts are generated in the following manner: